Medicare conditional payment compliance: Myth vs. factBy Mark Popolizio | June 22, 2015

 Myth #4: I’m handling a workers' compensation claim, but there’s also a third-party claim, so I don’t need to be concerned with conditional payments.

 Fact: There could be multiple layers of Medicare exposure directed toward both the workers' compensation and automobile insurers — either correctly or incorrectly.
 When a single accident is subject to multiple claims and coverage types, Medicare will typically establish separate MSP recovery cases for each coverage type.
 Typically, by virtue of the Section 111 ORM report, any first-party claims (for example, no fault or workers' compensation) are first on Medicare’s radar.
 With liability insurance, Medicare may not be aware of the claim until a TPOC event occurs.
 Single incidents with multiple coverage types can be difficult to process with Medicare, but early BCRC case registration, conditional payment identification, and proper coordination among parties will go a long way toward an expedient and streamlined resolution.

 Myth #5: I don’t need to be concerned about conditional payment exposure because the claimant told me that he didn’t use Medicare to treat for his claim.

 Fact: The best practice is to “trust, but verify.”
 First, consider that it’s entirely possible that the beneficiary is mistaken.
 Just because a claimant thinks Medicare has made no payments, doesn’t mean a provider hasn’t unexpectedly been billing Medicare.
 Second, even if the claimant is correct, Medicare may be improperly assigning responsibility.
 Without identifying conditional payment information, there may be unexpected Medicare exposure that the parties didn’t anticipate.
 If verification occurs, then this exposure can be properly identified and mitigated.

-For more information about these conditional payment myths and many others, please contact Shawn Deane, assistant vice president of product development, at email@example.com.
+For more information about these conditional payment myths and many others, please contact Mark Popolizio, vice president of Medicare compliance and policy, at email@example.com.